ayubS13/Type-Master/README.md

 - Linear Search
 - Linked List

-NetBeans and JavaFX was used to create the graphical user interface.
+PyGame was used to create the graphical user interface.

 ## Application Running